idebtor/JoyJava/CodingLab2.md

 # Comparable and Comparator Interfaces
 -------------------------------------------------------------------
 ## Lab Assignment - Part 1
 Review through the __Comparable and Comparator Interface__ lesson.
 Implement some classes such that they work with `ShapeDriver.java`.
-Complete StudentDriver coding such that it produces the sample run shown below:
+Complete `StudentDriver.java` coding such that it produces the sample run shown below:

 ## Files to submit:
 - Shape.java, Point.java, Sqaure.java, Circle.java, Triangle.java